Saily vs Ubigi

 Which brand performs better on the network in a given country.

 An open ledger of what is sourced and what still needs a primary source.
-Most plan and policy fields are now verified; entry price and coverage counts are secondary, while speed, review, and overall-score rows remain pending.
-Each field publishes independently as it is verified on both sides.
+Most plan and policy fields are now verified; entry price and coverage counts are secondary, while speed, review, and overall-score rows are modelled estimates.
+Each field is sourced independently on both sides.

 How Simscanner compares brands